haarismemon/fb-hackaproject-foodswap/backend/README.md

 4. JSON should contain:

-            'fname' -> first name, not null
+            'fname': first name, not null
-            'lname' -> last name, not null
+            'lname': last name, not null
+            'gender': not null
-            'gender' -> 0-male
+                      0-male
                       1-female
                       2-other
                       3-prefer not to say

-                        , not null
-            'nationality' -> ethnicity, not null
+            'nationality': ethnicity, not null
-            'dietary' -> dietary requirements, allow null
+            'dietary': dietary requirements, allow null
-            'pass' -> password, not null
+            'pass': password, not null
-            'email'-> email address, not null
+            'email': email address, not null
-            'dob' -> date of birth in 'YYYY-MM-DD', not null
+            'dob': date of birth in 'YYYY-MM-DD', not null

-5. Return value on succesful request is a JSON object that has 2 fields:
+5. The response from the server on succesful request is a JSON object with 2 fields:

             status: 0 - fail, 1 - success
             message: success or error message